 If you have a business that was created in a state that is not New Mexico and you are interested in doing business within New Mexico, then you must register your business with the Secretary of State.
 This process is not really difficult but you have to follow some steps in order to complete it successfully, here we list some of the most important rules to set your business in New Mexico.

 So you know, it is often simpler to form a new LLC in New Mexico than to register a foreign one.
+Do note, if you want an anonymous LLC, then you must form a new LLC rather than register an out of state entity.

 If your company intends on “transacting business” according to New Mexico’s LLC Act it should be registered before engaging in any business.
 As it is in most of states, the term “transacting business” is not always clearly defined.